 Rule Summary Description of Amended Rules 12 Principal Objective Discussed Below In Section Regulation S-K, Item 303 and Form 20-F Registrants will generally be able to exclude discussion of the earliest of three years in MD&A if they have already included the discussion in a prior filing.
 Simplify disclosure requirements to reduce repetition, reduce costs and burdens to registrants, focus disclosure on material information and improve readability.
 II.A.1.
 Regulation S-K, Items 601(b)(10) and 601(b)(2) and investment company registration forms Registrants will be able to omit confidential information in material contracts and certain other exhibits without submitting a confidential treatment request to the Commission, so long as the information is (i) not material and (ii) would likely cause competitive harm to the registrant if publicly disclosed.
 Substantially reduce the burden borne by registrants in preparing and responding to confidential treatment requests while still providing all material information to investors.
 II.A.2.
 Regulation S-K, Item 601(b)(10) Only newly reporting registrants will be required to file material contracts that were entered within two years of the applicable registration statement or report.
 Eliminate duplicative and unnecessary disclosure and reduce costs and burdens to registrants while still providing all material information to investors.
 II.B.5.c.
 Regulation S-K, Item 601(a)(5) and investment company forms Registrants will not be required to file attachments to their material agreements if such attachments do not contain material information or were not otherwise disclosed.
 Reduce costs and burdens to registrants while still providing all material information to investors.
 II.B.5.b.i.
 Regulation S-K, Item 102 Registrants will need to provide disclosure about a physical property only to the extent that it is material to the registrant.
 Clarify and simplify the disclosure requirement to reduce costs and burdens to registrants, while focusing on material information.
 II.B.1.
-Forms 8-K, 10-Q, 10-K, 20-F and 40-F Registrants will be required to disclose on the form cover page the national exchange or principal U.S. Improve investors' efforts to search news websites and stock market II.B.4.a.iii. & II.B.7.a.
+Forms 8-K, 10-Q, 10-K, 20-F and 40-F Registrants will be required to disclose on the form cover page the national exchange or principal U.S. market for their securities, the trading symbol, and title of each class of securities.
+Improve investors' efforts to search news websites and stock market databases for information about registrants and distinguish among II.B.4.a.iii. & II.B.7.a.